Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 ## Small Nuxt overview

-Nuxt relies in some part in _convention over configuration_.
+Nuxt relies in some part on _convention over configuration_.
 By creating files, Nuxt will take care of integrating them in your Vue application's.

 Here are the main domains where it shines.